-In response to the coronavirus outbreak, on 12 March 2020, the ECB announced a number of temporary capital and operational relief measures to ensure that its directly supervised banks can continue to fulfil their role in funding the real economy.
-Banks will be allowed to use capital and liquidity buffers and cover Pillar 2 requirements with other than CET 1 instruments.
-On the same date the EBA decided to postpone the EU-wide stress test exercise to 2021 to allow banks to focus on and ensure continuity of their core operations, including support for their customers.
-The ECB stated that it supports the above EBA decision and will extend the postponement to all banks (including Eurobank) subject to the 2020 stress test.
-In addition, the EBA stated that there is flexibility in the implementation of the EBA Guidelines on management of non-performing and forborne exposures and called for a close dialogue between supervisors and banks, also on their non-performing exposure strategies, on a case by case basis.
+In such an environment, the Greek State managed to achieve continuous market access after the pandemic outbreak, from April to December 2020, with the issuance of four bonds of various maturities.
+On 27 January 2021, the PDMA issued a 10-year bond of \in 3.5bn at a yield of 0.807% and more recently, on 17 March 2021, issued a 30-year bond of \in 2.5bn at a yield of 1.956%.
+On 12 March 2020, the ECB announced a number of temporary capital and operational relief measures to ensure that its directly supervised banks can continue to fulfil their role in funding the real economy.
+Banks will be allowed to use capital and liquidity buffers and cover Pillar 2 requirements with other than CET 1 instruments until at least the end of 2022.
+On the same date, the EBA and the ECB decided to postpone the stress test exercises to 2021 to allow banks to focus on and ensure continuity of their core operations, including support for their customers.
+In addition, the EBA stated that there is flexibility in the implementation of the EBA Guidelines on management of non-performing and forborne exposures and called for a close dialogue between supervisors and banks, also on their non-performing exposure strategies, on a case by case basis (note 6).
+Furthermore, on 24 June 2020 the Regulation 2020/873 (CRR quick fix) introduced targeted amendments to the Capital Requirements Regulation (CRR) to encourage banks to continue lending during the Covid-19 pandemic.